vmware/weathervane/doc/userDocs/usersGuide.md

 on this Kubernetes cluster.
 The value specified for this parameter must be a JSON list of strings, each of which is a namespace name.
 If a non-empty list is specified for this parameter, then Weathervane will ignore the values of `namespacePrefix` and `namespaceSuffix`, and will not generate namespace names for this cluster.
-See [Configuring Namespaces](#namespaces) for more detail.

 | Configuration Parameter: namespaces             |